Polaris Pro Grappling: Background

-Polaris 23 was announced in December, 2022, when the promotion confirmed that the event would feature a grand prix tournament in the women's 66kg division.
+Polaris 23 was announced in December, 2022, when the promotion confirmed that the event would feature a grand prix tournament in the women's 66 kg division.
 The main event was announced as Owen Livesey v Chris Weidman, and the tournament was scheduled to feature Ffion Davies, Maggie Grindatti, Giovanna Jara, Amy Campo, Brianna Ste-Marie, Julia Maele, and Elisabeth Clay.
-Jara missed weight by 0.9kg prior to the event and she was allowed to compete, although she was not eligible to win the title in the event that she won.
-Elisabeth Clay won the tournament and was crowned the under 66kg champion.
+Jara missed weight by 0.9 kg prior to the event and she was allowed to compete, although she was not eligible to win the title in the event that she won.
+Elisabeth Clay won the tournament and was crowned the under 66 kg champion.